Lerryn to St Veep circular walk

 The upper reaches of the Fowey river system run through 2 Sites of Special Scientific Interest and the Fowey valley is designated as an Area of Outstanding Natural Beauty.
 The river has populations of sea trout and salmon as well as brown trout which make it popular with fly fishermen.

-9. Follow the path through the gap to the left and continue through the woods until the path eventually ends on a driveway.
+9. Follow the path through the gap to the left and continue through the woods.
+Where the path bends away from the river, keep right at the fork to cross over a wall and pass the remains of a stile.
+Continue up the steps to where the path ends on a driveway.

 Ferns produce neither flowers nor seeds and rely on the tiny spores for their reproduction which are most commonly distributed by the wind.
 This allows them to colonise some quite random places such as rocky ledges that heavier seeds might not reach.
 Since the spores come from just one parent fern, the offspring is a genetic clone.